abellion/ngDatabase/README.md

 __Return__ promise containing

-  -> an object with insertion informations (the ID particularly)
+* An object with the insertion informations (the ID particularly)

 ##### Exemple
 ```javascript
 myApp.controller(function(ngdb) {